jen-wan/shopping-list/Exam Guides/Shopping List Project.md

       a(href="/lists") Cancel
 ```

 As with `lists.pug`, we first tell Pug to use `layout.pug` as the layout file, then define the main content area.

-The markup includes a `form`, which is a component that collects information from the user.
-The `action` and `method` attributes tell the browser what to do when the user submits the form; in this case, the browser should submit a POST request to the server with the path `/lists`, e.g., `http://localhost:3000/lists` in this case.
-Note that the `name` attribute on line 11 defines the name that we'll use to access this field: `todoListTitle`.
+- The markup includes a `form`, which is a component that collects information from the user.
+- The `action` and `method` attributes tell the browser what to do when the user submits the form; in this case, the browser should submit a POST request to the server with the path `/lists`, e.g., `http://localhost:3000/lists` in this case.
+- Note that the `name` attribute on line 11 defines the name that we'll use to access this field: `shoppingListTitle`.

-Inside the form, we use a definition list (`dl`) to display a text label and an input box for the new todo list's title.
-We also have a `Save` button and a link to cancel the form.
+- Inside the form, we use a definition list (`dl`) to display a text label and an input box for the new todo list's title.
+- We also have a `Save` button and a link to cancel the form.

+#### input syntax review

+- `<input>`: This is an HTML element used to create interactive controls in a web form that users can use to enter data.
+- `type="text"`: This specifies that the input field will be for text.
+The user can type any text into this field.
+- `id="todoListTitle"`: The `id` attribute gives the input field a unique identifier.
+This can be used to reference the input field in JavaScript or to apply specific styles using CSS.
+- `name="todoListTitle"`: The `name` attribute is used to specify the name of the input field.
+When the form is submitted, this name will be used as the key in the data sent to the server.
+It’s also useful for identifying the field in server-side scripts or databases.
+- `placeholder="List Title"`: The `placeholder` attribute provides a hint or example text that appears in the input field before the user starts typing.
+In this case, “List Title” serves as a prompt to let users know what kind of information they should enter into the field.

 ## Defining a Route to the Form

+- Now we need to implement an appropriate route based on the path that we want to use.
-This part is straightforward: decide on what path we want to use, then implement an appropriate route.
-Our route processes GET method requests made to `/lists/new`:
+- Our route processes GET method requests made to `/lists/new`:

 todos.js